 Reality: If you have to force yourself to minimize, you aren’t minimalist

 This wasn’t an act of willpower.
 It was as natural and effortless as choosing not to drink battery acid.
-A brand new neural pathway had opening in my brain, linking the idea of “Coke” with the idea of “bad taste.”
-That one neural pathway did all the work of changing my behavior for me.
+My brain began linking the idea of “Coke” with the idea of “bad taste.”
+That one neural pathway did all the work of changing my behavior.

 There were ways I could’ve physically prevented myself from drinking soda.
-I could’ve worn thick mittens that prevented me from griping the can, or duct-taped my mouth shut, or thrown my car keys in a river.
 But physically restraining yourself from doing something isn’t the same thing as making an internal shift in thinking that makes a new behavior effortless.

-If you have to duct-tape your mouth shut to keep yourself from drinking soda, you are still a soda drinker.
+If you have to duct-tape your mouth shut to keep yourself from drinking soda, you’re still a soda-drinker.

-And if you have to live in a 250 square foot home to keep yourself from accumulating crap you don’t need, you are still a crap accumulator.
+And if you have to live in a 250-square-foot home to keep from accumulating crap, you’re still a crap-accumulator.

 Also reality: filling space is a choice

-Owning a three-bedroom home does not mean that the Three-Bedroom Home Police are gonna come peep in your windows and make sure every room in your house has a minimum of thirty pieces of Ikea bric-a-brac.
+Owning a three-bedroom home doesn’t mean the Three-Bedroom Home Police are gonna come peep in your windows to make sure every room has a minimum of thirty pieces of Ikea bric-a-brac.

-One of my rooms sat completely empty for a long time.
+One of my rooms sat empty for a long time.
 Recently a friend in a bad situation needed a place to stay, and it’s made a perfect mini-apartment for her.
-Empty space within your home doesn’t have to represent either a burden or a vacuum.
-It can act as a physical manifestation of all the unknown opportunities that await you in life.
+Empty space within your home doesn’t have to represent a burden or vacuum.
+It can be a physical manifestation of all the unknown opportunities that await.

 Hobbies.
 Children.
 Guests.
 Businesses.
-There is space in my home for these things and more.
+There is space in my home for these and more.

-Finally, I question the green-ness of mandated purging.
-My basement is full of “might need this someday” things that a tiny homeowner would have to throw away, give away, or keep in a storage unit.
-If a shelf breaks, or my wall gets scuffed, or a leak develops in a window, I have a shelf filled with nails, screws, duct tape, glue, sealant, spackle, extra paint, power tools, and scrap lumber.
-They sit harmlessly in my basement (NOT getting dusted or fussed over) until they’re needed.
+I question the green-ness of mandated purging.
+My basement is full of “might need this someday” things a tiny home owner would have to throw away, give away, or keep in a storage unit.
+If something breaks, I have a shelf filled with screws, sealant, spackle, extra paint, power tools, and scrap lumber.
+They sit harmlessly in my basement until they’re needed.

-Point is: my home does not constrain me from hanging on to useful stuff and does not force me to throw away items that still have life in them.
-That’s a pretty green way of living.
-It’s also grounded in a more realistic, less idealistic set of expectations about life n’ stuff.
+Point is: my home does not constrain me from hanging on to useful stuff and does not force me to throw away items that still have life.
+That’s pretty green.

 Claim #5: “Make room for nature”

 I mostly concede this point.
-It’s true that if you own a plot of land, and construct a home with a tiny footprint, you do have more room to garden.
+If you own land, and construct a home with a tiny footprint, you have more room to garden.

-But whaaaat is this about ponds and meadows for picnics?
-If you want your guests to have a really nice time, which do you think they would enjoy more: a meadow or a guest bedroom?
+But whaaaat is this about ponds and meadows?
+If you want your guests to have a nice time, which do you think they would enjoy more: a meadow or a guest bedroom?

-Also, has this person never sat by a pond before?
+Also, has this person never sat by a pond?
 They aren’t how they look in golf courses and English country manors.
 Ponds are swampy sex clubs for mosquitos.
 They are extremely unpleasant to linger near.
-They require a ton of maintenance to keep them from becoming snake-infested algae-overgrown nightmare swamps.
-I’m not saying this to pond-shame this blogger; I just want to point it out as more evidence of logic infected by romantic idealism.
+They require a ton of maintenance to keep from becoming algae-overgrown nightmare swamps.
+I’m not saying this to pond-shame; I just want to point it out as more evidence of logic infected by romantic idealism.

 Picnics in meadows with cherished friends—if this sounds great to you, perhaps I can interest you in full-time Victorian-era larping?

-If both humans and plants can survive in tight quarters, isn’t it common sense which one should make room for the other?
+If humans and plants can survive in tight quarters, isn’t it common sense which should make room for the other?
 Humans are humans.
-Their spacial needs are far more complex than stationary plants—many of which have an expected lifespan of six months.
+Their spacial needs are far more complex than stationary plants.

 Also reality: But didn’t you just say…?

-Gardening is a very labor-intensive hobby.
+Gardening is a labor-intensive hobby.
 It’s time-intensive too, and it can get costly.
-Plus it requires lots of stuff—shovels, rakes, hoes, hand tools, soil, additives, containers, beds, fertilizer, deer/bird netting, trellises, and cages just to name a few.
-It is also absolutely not the right hobby for someone who wants to travel frequently.
+Plus it requires lots of stuff—shovels, soil, containers, beds, fertilizer, deer/bird netting, and trellises just to name a few.
+It’s also not the right hobby for someone who wants to travel frequently.